-To reduce the impact of failure, we expect firms to consider the scenarios leading to financial stress, explore recovery options and, as a last resort, wind down its business, and how adequate resources (both financial and non-financial) are maintained while the firm exits the market in an orderly way.
+To reduce the impact of failure, we expect firms to consider the scenarios leading to financial stress, explore recovery options and, as a last resort, wind down its business.
+This is with a view that adequate resources (both financial and non-financial) are maintained while the firm exits the market in an orderly way.